DanaMurali/BNTA_ServerSideProject/README.md

 Day 4, 13th Nov -> Unique ingredients and recipes on the table.
 Adding in UNIQUE names for ingrediens and recipes so there is no conflict of interest and so two of the same item for a column for either recipe or ingredient cannot be posted.
 Got the files to have joined table recipes_ingredients.
 Got the SQL logic sorted, now working on Java logic.

 Day 5, 14th Nov -> Figured out how to inner join databases to give out exact results necessary.
 Have successfully associated each ingredient in an array list per recipe rather than returning a messy table which would print out the same thing for each ingredient present in each recipe.
 Have written complicated sql query involving cte analytic method to filter out recipes according to allergy category.
-We hav successfully hardcoded it, however now have to implement it into java code to do GET request which it is not happy with for some reason.
+We have successfully hardcoded it, however now have to implement it into java code to do GET request which it is not happy with for some reason.